CallumWalley/nzrse-containers/_episodes/06-gpu-gromacs.md

 > ## Running this example on NeSI
 >
-> The job will take about 5 minutes to complete and we only have
+> The job will take a few minutes to complete and we only have
-> a few GPUs available for this workshop, so you may wait in the
+> a couple of GPUs available for this workshop, so you may wait in the
 > queue for a while.
-Check the queue with:
+Check your job status with:
 > ```
 > $ squeue -u $USER
 > ```